Innovation reimagined: Leading a post-crisis transformation

 An in-depth report on post-crisis innovation from Smart Design

-Catherine Sun is the Senior VP of Product Design at CLEAR, a secure identity technology company that’s aiming to create a world people can move through easily by “simply being themselves.”
+Catherine Sun is the senior vice president of product design at CLEAR, a secure identity technology company that’s aiming to create a world people can move through easily by “simply being themselves.”
 In this position, she’s helping to expand their platform offering into new sectors including entertainment, healthcare, and travel services.

 The discussion was led by Tucker Fort, a partner at Smart Design, and Morgane Le Beguet, associate director of strategy, and informed by in-depth interviews we recently conducted with 10 design and innovation leaders that will be featured in an upcoming report.
 We asked three of the interviewees to join our panel to discuss the need for faster innovation cycles, why human-centered design also applies to organizations, and how the pandemic opened new opportunities to broaden the role of a design leader.